JuliaEditorSupport/Julia-sublime/README.md

 ![Highlight example](https://github.com/JuliaEditorSupport/Julia-sublime/blob/master/highlight-example.png)

-Feel free to open an issue if something looks wrong or if you think that something can be done better.
+_Don't hesitate to open an issue if something looks wrong or if you think that something can be done better._

 ## Technical details